rebyn/rebyn.github.io/_posts/2015-07-13-behind-the-scenes-charity-map.md

 ---
 layout: post
-title: Behind the scenes: Charity Map
+title: "Behind the scenes: Charity Map"
 ---

 It's been three years since we jotted down the idea of what-is-now-called Charity Map.